Spelling & Phonics

 What does Phonics and Spelling look like at St Mark’s CE Primary?

 There are some words which are tricky to sound out.
-We call these Tricky Words or Key Words in KS1.
+We call these Key Words in KS1.
 We practise recognising these as whole words.
-A list of tricky words is also available on this page.
+A list of tricky words is available on the Little Wandle website (link above).
 From Year 1 to Year 6 children have to know common exception words.
 These can be found at the top of the page.
 Common exception words are sent home half termly for children to practice.
 The words are practiced on a daily basis within school (in addition to spelling curriculum rules).
 The children are tested on these words on a half-termly basis so that leaders can monitor progress.

 Year 2-Year 6 follow the national curriculum statutory spelling rules.
 A daily spelling session is built in to the timetable in which children focus on the spelling rule, definition of the word/etymology and its meaning within a sentence.
 Children also have the opportunity to practice the spelling rule using handwriting skills and dictation.
 In Year 1, aspects of the spelling curriculum not covered within phonics are taught via SPAG sessions.